 Browse to the Certificate.pem file from Apple.
 Then, type a friendly name or the certificate name and click OK.
 Don’t include space characters in the name.

-You need the password for the certificate during Endpoint Management installation.
+You need the password for the certificate to import it into Endpoint Management.

 Copy the .pfx certificate to the server on which you plan to install Endpoint Management.

-After you use OpenSSL to create a Certificate Signing Request (CSR), you can also use OpenSSL to create a .pfx APNs certificate.
+If you use OpenSSL to create a CSR, you can also use OpenSSL to create a .pfx APNs certificate.

 At a command prompt or shell, execute the following command.

-openssl pkcs12 -export -in MDM_Zenprise_Certificate.pem -inkey Customer.key.pem -out apns_identity.p12
+openssl pkcs12 -export -in APNs_Certificate.pem -inkey Customer.privatekey.pem -out apns_identity.pfx

 Enter a password for the .pfx certificate file.
 Remember this password because you use the password again when you upload the certificate to Endpoint Management.